Google Home Hub joins the fight to put a screen on your countertop

 The rep then held his finger over the sensor to show how dark the screen could get, which would come in handy if you want to use it as an alarm clock in your room at night.
 Between the ambient EQ feature and the integration with the more robust Live Albums -- which allows Google Assistant to sort your pictures by people or place -- Google's put a lot of thought into making the Google Home Hub a digital picture frame when you're not using it for something else.

 Fortunately, it still works quite well when you're actively using it.
-My favorite feature of both the Lenovo Smart Display and the JBL Link View was the voice-assisted, step-by-step recipe help.
+My favorite feature of both the Lenovo and the JBL was the voice-assisted, step-by-step recipe help.
 Google Assistant can not only walk you through what you want to cook, you can also ask it to pull up YouTube videos if you need extra instructions on a step.
 Plus, you can multitask and play videos, listen to music or add an ingredient to your grocery list.
 Google Assistant will save your place in the recipe so you can jump right back into cooking when you're ready.
-I'm glad to say this functionality is still intact on the Google Home Hub.
+I'm glad to say this feature is included in the Home Hub.

 My favorite new feature was certainly the smart home control panel.
 Swipe down and you'll see buttons for common tasks like turning off your lights or broadcasting a message.
 You can also look through your devices room-by-room to access more in-depth controls.